mgruben/tickscrub/tickscrub.md

 would look for ~/events/basketball/globetrotters/view, then through a combination of grep and sed would output ~/events/basketball/globetrotters/finalOutput, which should be more human-readable.

-If there's no view file, tickscrub probably throws some errors.
+If there's no view file, tickscrub throws the following errors:

+	bash: /finalOutput: Permission denied
+	sed: can't read /view: No such file or directory